Little grass frog: Behavior

 The little grass frog's call has 2 call components (pure tone followed by a train of pulses) which is unique in Family Hylidae.
 P. ocularis is often active both day and night and can be active year-round in some parts of their range.

+Predators and predator avoidance

-The little grass frog's have a few defensive mechanisms to avoid predation.
+The little grass frog has a few defensive mechanisms to avoid predation.
 Despite their small size, they can jump about 20 times their body length which can help them escape predators.
 Their coloration also provides them with a great advantage.
 They have a cryptic coloration similar to the vegetation in the areas in which they live.
 The dark stripes through their eye and along their sides are also thought to help break-up their outline to more visual predators.
+Some common predators are fish, larger frogs, and snakes.
+Nymphs of Odonata are also known to prey on little grass frog larvae.